Moodyw03/MemoMingle/README.md

 Combined
 `export FLASK_APP=app; export FLASK_ENV=development; export FLASK_DEBUG=1; flask run`

 Certainly!
-Here's an adapted version of the MongoDB setup instructions for your project, "MemoMingle":
+Here's an adapted version of the MongoDB setup instructions for your project, "My Cloud Diary":

-## MongoDB Setup for MemoMingle
+## MongoDB Setup for My Cloud Diary

-"MemoMingle" utilizes MongoDB, a non-relational database.
+"My Cloud Diary" utilizes MongoDB, a non-relational database.
 To link your repository to a MongoDB database, follow these steps:

 Sign Up for MongoDB: